hult/acts_as_having_string_id/README.md

 ```

 ## Contributing
-To contribute, fork the repo, edit the code and create a pull request with tests. :)
+To contribute, fork and clone the repo, edit the code.
+Add tests, run them using

+    bin/test

+Then create a pull request.

+To build the gem (this is mostly for myself), run

+    gem build acts_as_having_string_id.gemspec

 ## Acknowledgements
 The Tiny Encryption Algorithm was created by David Wheeler and Roger Needham of the Cambridge Computer Laboratory.
 This library's implementation is based on [this code](https://github.com/pmarreck/ruby-snippets/blob/master/TEA.rb) by Jeremy Hinegardner.